"Pupils’ personal development and welfare are outstanding."

 The school will receive a confidential phone call from the Multi-Agency Safeguarding Hub before 9am on the morning after any domestic incident where a child at their school has been involved in, present or witness to domestic violence.

-The school have designated Mr Olney, Mr Jamie, Ms Sally Fox, Mrs Helen Howard, Mrs Helen Pope and Mr Duncan Spalding as Key Adults.
+The school have designated Mr Jamie Olney, Ms Sally Fox, Mrs Helen Howard, Mrs Helen Pope and Mr Duncan Spalding as Key Adults.

 We have received training from Norfolk County Council to allow us to use the information that has been shared, in confidence to make sure that the right support is available for children and their families, who have been involved in or witnessed a domestic violence incident.